Marketing

 5 Costly B2B Branding Mistakes to Avoid at All Costs

 I had a discussion with one of my friends the other day.
 She used to operate a residential cleaning service.
-She rebranded herself as a commercial cleaning company, because the money seemed better.
-She has discovered that there are more challenges than she expected, particularly related to branding.
+She rebranded as a commercial cleaning company because the money seemed better.
+She has discovered more challenges than she expected, mainly related to branding.

 1. Overcomplicating Your Message

-The most successful B2B companies have the simplest messages.
+The most successful B2B companies have the most straightforward messages.
 Here are some slogans from them:

 They all share one similarity – their messages are easy to follow.

-B2B business owners often believe that they have a much more sophisticated client base than businesses that work exclusively with consumers.
-Therefore, they tend to use very complex branding messages that they think those will be more appealing to their clients.
+B2B business owners often believe they have a much more sophisticated client base than businesses that work exclusively with consumers.
+Therefore, they tend to use complex branding messages that they think will be more appealing to their clients.

-First of all, you shouldn’t assume that your customers are more sophisticated simply because they own a business.
-Plenty of successful entrepreneurs are blue-color people without college degrees.
+First, you shouldn’t assume that your customers are more sophisticated simply because they own a business.
+Plenty of successful entrepreneurs are blue-collar people without college degrees.
 If you use a verbose branding message, it can really turn them off.

 2. Failing to Audit Your Company’s Internal Marketing Strategy

-As a B2B company, you can probably tell that some elements of your marketing strategy are working better than others.
-Unfortunately, it isn’t always clear what actions you need to take to turn things around.
+As a B2B company, you can probably tell that some elements of your marketing strategy work better than others.
+Unfortunately, what actions you must take to turn things around isn’t always straightforward.

-You will probably notice that many of your branding tactics aren’t working either after running your own branding audit.
-You will be able to refunnel your resources into strategies that actually contribute to your branding message and bottom line.
+After running your own branding audit, you will probably notice that many of your branding tactics aren’t working either.
+You can refunnel your resources into strategies that contribute to your branding message and bottom line.
+Use this template to gauge the strength of your marketing strategy and create one that meets your needs so customers buy more from your business.

 3. Failing to Differentiate Yourself with Unique Logos

 B2B customers are just as concerned about brand positioning as anyone else.
-You simply can’t do that without a logo, which you must use consistently.
+You can’t do that without a logo, which you must use consistently.
 Your logo isn’t the focus of your brand, but it is the part of your brand that is most visible.
-Make sure it is on the labeling of all packages.
-You can use a labeling company if you need to.
+Make sure it is on the labelling of all packages.
+You can use a labelling company if you need to.

 4. Identify Your Target Market from the Very Beginning

-Too many brands don’t know which market they want to focus on at the beginning.
-AJ Agrawal, a growth marketer and contributor to the Huffington Post, states many of his clients spend a lot of time testing different markets until they the ones that work.
+Too many brands don’t know which market they want to focus on initially.
+AJ Agrawal, a growth marketer and contributor to the Huffington Post, states many of his clients spend a lot of time testing different markets until they are the ones that work.

 There are a couple of problems with this approach:

-- You can damage your brand by trying to be all things to all people.
-This can make it harder to really focus on a single market down the road, since customers won’t be sure what you stand for.
+• You can damage your brand by trying to be all things to everyone.
+This can make it harder to focus on a single market since customers won’t be sure what you stand for.

 5. Neglecting to Include Your Employees in the Branding Process

-Your employees play a very important role in the future of your company’s branding strategy.
-This is arguably even more true with B2B companies, since your employees need to maintain long term relationships with your customers.
+Your employees play a vital role in the future of your company’s branding strategy.
+This is arguably even more true with B2B companies since your employees must maintain long-term customer relationships.
 Make sure every employee is trained to work closely with your customers.

 Branding is Important for B2B Companies Too

-Too many B2B companies think that they don’t have to focus as much on their brand, because they think customers make decisions on a more rational basis.
+Too many B2B companies think that they don’t have to focus as much on their brand because they believe customers make decisions more rationally.
 This simply isn’t true.
-You need a strong brand to succeed in any market, so invest in making it as strong as possible.
+You need a solid brand to succeed in any market, so make it as strong as possible.